Special Relativity -- Applications to astronomy and the accelerator physics: Synchrotron Radiation

-The proposed experimental procedure is relatively simple, because is based on relative measurements in the (electron beam) velocity direction with and without transverse kick.
-Such a measurement is critical, in the sense that the prediction of conventional theory is the absence of red shift and (to our knowledge) has never been performed at synchrotron radiation facilities.
-However, XFEL based experiment confirm our correction for spontaneous undulator emission $^{(1)}$.
+The proposed experimental procedure is relatively simple, as it involves relative measurements in the electron beam's velocity direction, both with and without the transverse kick.
+This measurement is crucial because conventional theory predicts the absence of redshift, a result that, to our knowledge, has never been observed at synchrotron radiation facilities.
+However, an XFEL-based experiment confirms our correction for spontaneous undulator emission—further details can be found in the next chapter.